Loaded: A Disarming History of the Second Amendment: Reception

-Loaded has received an overall favorable reception.
-It rates 4 out of 5 stars on Goodreads, the readers' book review website which has over 90 million members.
 Adam Hochschild, writing in The New York Review of Books, described it as "like a blast of fresh air."
 Mark Trecka in the Los Angeles Review of Books writes, "Dunbar-Ortiz constructs a vivid outline of the genocidal colonization of the United States.... her thesis here is certainly as compelling as — and perhaps even more shattering than — any she has proposed in previous works."
-The New Republic reviewer, Patrick Blanchfield, praised the book as "brilliant" and said the book's "analysis, erudite and unrelenting, exposes blind spots not just among conservatives, but, crucially, among liberals as well".
+The New Republic reviewer Patrick Blanchfield praised the book as "brilliant" and said the book's "analysis, erudite and unrelenting, exposes blind spots not just among conservatives, but, crucially, among liberals as well".
 He continued, "Throughout, and even when uneven, her narrative is devastating ...
 As a portrait of the deepest structures of American violence, Loaded is an indispensable book."
-The San Francisco Chronicle's review finds a few questionable arguments, but notes that at a time when "many Americans...have lost their patience with feckless lawmakers and AR-15 fetishists" the moment may demand "unambiguous language" which Dunbar-Ortiz "is well-positioned to meet".
-Jonah Raskin, writing in the HuffPost gave the book a scathing review, calling it a screed and saying "Dunbar-Ortiz selects those incidents that support her argument and ignores those that don’t support her argument." along with saying she has an in issue with "white men".
+The San Francisco Chronicles review finds a few questionable arguments, but notes that at a time when "many Americans...have lost their patience with feckless lawmakers and AR-15 fetishists" the moment may demand "unambiguous language" which Dunbar-Ortiz "is well-positioned to meet".
+Jonah Raskin, writing in the HuffPost gave the book a scathing review, calling it a screed and saying "Dunbar-Ortiz selects those incidents that support her argument and ignores those that don't support her argument." along with saying she has an in issue with "white men".